Atlas of plant and animal histology

 Periderm

-Peridermis is found in those parts of roots and shoots undergoing secondary grow, normally during the first year of secondary growing.
-However, some plant species develope periderm several years after the secondary grow started.
+Peridermis is found in those parts of roots and stems undergoing secondary growth, normally during the first year of secondary growth, and replaces the epidermis.
+However, some plant species develop periderm several years after the secondary growth has started.
 Periderm is not usually found in fruits and leaves.
-It separates the epidermis from the cortical parenchyma leading to the death of the epidermal cells, which usually detaches and falls as the root or shoot increases in diameter.
+During its formation, peridermis separates the epidermis from the cortical parenchyma, leading to the death of the epidermal cells, which usually detaches and falls as the root and stem increase in diameter.

-Peridermis is produced by the activity of the cork cambium or phellogen, a lateral and secondary meristem that can be originated several times during the life of the plant.
-During the first year of secondary grow, cork cambium is originated from the differentiation of parenchyma or collenchyma cells located underneath the epidermis.
-Sometimes, epidermis and primary phloem can also contribute to form the cork cambium.
-In this way, the cork cambium may be a continuous or discontinuous circular layer.
+Peridermis is produced by the activity of the cork cambium, or phellogen, a lateral and secondary meristem that can originate several times during the life of the plant.
+During the first year of secondary growth, the cork cambium is formed from the dedifferentiation of parenchyma or collenchyma cells found underneath the epidermis.
+Sometimes, the epidermis and primary phloem can also contribute to forming the cork cambium.
+In this way, the cork cambium may be a continuous or discontinuous circular meristem.
 Depending on the species, the first cork cambium may last several years (for example, it lasts for more than 20 years in the apple tree).
-Later, a second cork cambium can be originated in deeper areas of the stem, mostly from parenchyma cells of the secondary phloem.
+Later, sometimes after several years, a second cork cambium can be originated in deeper areas of the stem, mostly from parenchyma cells of the secondary phloem.
 In the roots, the cork cambium is differentiated from the pericycle.
-Cells of the cork cambium divide by periclinal divisions (the divison plane parallels the surface of the stem) producing rows of cells outward and inward.
-The outer cells are more numerous and their cell walls get suberin, some of them lignin as well, and after that they die they form the bark of the trees.
-The inward pushed new cells are living cells and get organized in piles that form the phelloderm.
-Although these cells are similar to parenchyma cortical cells, they are however distributed in radial rows.
+Cells of the cork cambium divide by periclinal divisions (the division plane parallels the surface of the stem), producing rows of cells outward and inward.
+The outer cells are more numerous, and their cell walls get suberin, some of them lignin as well, and they then die to form the phellem, or cork, of the trees.
+The inward newborn cells pushed get organized in piles that form the phelloderm, all of them living cells.
+Although these cells are similar to parenchyma cortical cells, they are however distributed in radial stacks.

-During the second year of secondary growing, the cork cambium is newly formed in deeper areas of the stems and roots.
+During the second year of secondary growth, the cork cambium is newly formed in deeper areas of the stems and roots.
 The parts that are superficial to this new cork cambium may contain secondary phloem, parenchyma cells, and old periderm.
-They become the so-called rhytidome, which is the bark detaching from the trees.
+They are altogether referred to as rhytidome (Figure 3), which is the bark detaching from the trees.

-Mainly because of the cork, periderm is a barrier preventing the interchange of gases between the air and the inner tissues of stems and roots.
-This can be overcome by structures known as lencitels.
-They are circular or lenticular structures that protrude slightly over the surface and interrupt the normal organization of the periderm.
-They contain a large central pore that connect the external air with parenchyma cells that have thin cell walls and leave relatively large extracellular spaces.
-Lenticels are produced when the first periderm is generated, in locations where the cork cambium is more active and originates tissue with more intercellular spaces.
+Mainly because of the cork, the periderm is a barrier preventing the exchange of gases between the environment and the inner tissues of stems and roots.
+This is overcome by structures known as lencitels.
+They are circular or lenticular structures that slightly protrude over the surface and interrupt the normal organization of the periderm.
+They contain a large central pore that allows the gas exchange between the environment and parenchyma cells that have thin cell walls and leave relatively large extracellular spaces.
+Lenticels are produced when the first periderm is generated, in places where the cork cambium is more active and originates tissue with more intercellular spaces.
 As the stems and roots increase in diameter, new lenticels are formed.

 Home / Plant tissues / Protection